 Search papers, labs, and topics across Lattice.

-The paper introduces VQQA, a multi-agent framework that uses Vision-Language Model (VLM) critiques as semantic gradients to optimize video generation prompts.
-VQQA dynamically generates visual questions about the video and uses the VLM's answers to provide actionable feedback, enabling efficient closed-loop prompt optimization via a black-box natural language interface.
-Experiments on text-to-video and image-to-video tasks show that VQQA significantly improves generation quality, outperforming existing stochastic search and prompt optimization methods by +11.57% on T2V-CompBench and +8.43% on VBench2.
+The paper introduces VQQA, a multi-agent framework that uses Vision-Language Model (VLM) critiques to provide semantic gradients for optimizing video generation prompts.
+VQQA dynamically generates visual questions about the generated video and uses the VLM's answers to refine the prompt, effectively creating a closed-loop optimization process.
+Experiments on text-to-video and image-to-video tasks demonstrate that VQQA significantly improves generation quality, outperforming existing prompt optimization techniques by a large margin.

 Despite rapid advancements in video generation models, aligning their outputs with complex user intent remains challenging.
 Existing test-time optimization methods are typically either computationally expensive or require white-box access to model internals.
 To address this, we present VQQA (Video Quality Question Answering), a unified, multi-agent framework generalizable across diverse input modalities and video generation tasks.
 By dynamically generating visual questions and using the resulting Vision-Language Model (VLM) critiques as semantic gradients, VQQA replaces traditional, passive evaluation metrics with human-interpretable, actionable feedback.
 This enables a highly efficient, closed-loop prompt optimization process via a black-box natural language interface.
 Extensive experiments demonstrate that VQQA effectively isolates and resolves visual artifacts, substantially improving generation quality in just a few refinement steps.
 Applicable to both text-to-video (T2V) and image-to-video (I2V) tasks, our method achieves absolute improvements of +11.57% on T2V-CompBench and +8.43% on VBench2 over vanilla generation, significantly outperforming state-of-the-art stochastic search and prompt optimization techniques.